Immediate Past President, Paralyzed Veterans of America

-David Zurfluh felt a duty to serve his country and follow in the footsteps of his grandfather (Navy), dad (Army), brother Tom (Air Force), and extended family who served in all military branches.
+Early on, Zurfluh felt a duty to serve his country and follow in the footsteps of his grandfather (Navy), dad (Army), brother Tom (Air Force), and extended family who served in all military branches.
 When Zurfluh was in high school, he narrowed down the branches he wanted to serve in between the Marine Corps and the Air Force.
 His friend flipped a coin to determine his path — heads for Air Force and tails for the Marine Corps.
 The coin landed on heads, and Zurfluh’s path was set in motion.

 A member of the U.S. Air Force from 1987 to 1995, Zurfluh served as a jet engine mechanic and a crew chief in Operation Desert Shield and Operation Desert Storm.
-While on active duty, in April 1995, he was injured in a motor vehicle accident in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and a broken neck.
+While on active duty in April 1995, he was injured in a motor vehicle accident in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and a broken neck.
 Zurfluh was diagnosed with incomplete quadriplegia.

-Zurfluh was at his lowest point when two PVA National Service Officers came to his bedside and told him they would take care of him and do everything they can to make him as whole as possible.
-Zurfluh became a member of PVA when this life-changing moment occurred, in 1995.
+Zurfluh was at his lowest point when two PVA National Service Officers came to his bedside and told him they would take care of him and do everything they could to make him as whole as possible.
+“PVA was there for me, they cared for me, and they gave me hope,” Zurfluh says.
+He became a member of PVA when this life-changing moment occurred, in 1995.

 Zurfluh spent one year as an inpatient, and two years as an outpatient in the Seattle VA Spinal Cord Injury Unit.
 After finishing rehab, Zurfluh wanted to do all he could for the organization that gave him dignity and purpose again.
 He determined to make it his life’s mission to help veterans with spinal cord injury, disorders, and related diseases like MS and ALS.

-Zurfluh travels extensively throughout the country advocating for and serving Paralyzed Veterans of America, and wants people to know that “We specialize in SCI/D veterans, but we serve all veterans; if a veteran needs help and comes through our doors or calls, we help them, their caregivers and their loved ones, period.”
+Zurfluh travels extensively throughout the country advocating for and serving Paralyzed Veterans of America, and wants people to know that “we specialize in SCI/D veterans, but we serve all veterans; if a veteran needs help and comes through our doors or calls, we help them, their caregivers and their loved ones, period.”